isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `MyMap`
 * `myMap`

-Some conventions capitalize the first letter, some don't.
+Some conventions capitalize the first letter, some don’t.

 ##### Note